mopidy/mopidy-spotify/README.rst

     client_id = ... client_id value you got from mopidy.com ...
     client_secret = ... client_secret value you got from mopidy.com ...

+**Remove any credentials.json file you may have manually created.**

 The following configuration values are available:

 - ``spotify/enabled``: If the Spotify extension should be enabled or not.